a-l-e-x-d-s-9/CC1101_arduino/README.md

 Changes:
 * Initialization with custom pins.
 * Whitening turned on by default.
-* Support single wire compatible mode, to use RCSwitch and Livolo libraries.
+* Support single wire compatible mode, to use RCSwitch library.

+Issues:
+* Livolo library doesn't work (not sure how to debug it).

 # Connecting an Arduino to a CC1101